 More from Matt Alder - this time in collaboration with our buddies at 4Mat.
 Careers sites transitioning from source of hire to recruitment marketing hubs, and not before time.
 White paper here, free to download.

 LinkedIn kindly sent me this slide deck on how to get the best out of your Company Page.
 It’s 30 accessible pages on a recruiting asset we’re probably all under utilising.
-Free to download here
+Free to download here.

 So this is how to do a job advert - subverting a corporate cliche to capture the attention before delivering the pay off of an immediate ‘big reveal’.
 H/T OH subscriber Achyut Menon for sharing.